pyrkamarcin/CommonDataLayer/docs/deployment/local/helm.md

 # Helm
-For most use cases using docker-compose is a good way for local development.
+For most use cases, using docker-compose is a good way for local development.
 However, some features can be developed/tested only inside Kubernetes cluster environments.
 ## Requirements
 - [docker][docker-www], [docker-compose][docker-compose-www]
 - [kubectl][kubectl-www]